-Total pension cost (£) [2017] [2016]
+Total pension cost (£) [2018] [2017]

 BPS x,xxx x,xxx

 BUSPS x,xxx x,xxx

 Total x,xxx x,xxx

 [Consequent upon the departure of the Minister from the church in [year], the Church had a cessation event under Section 75 of the Pensions Act 1995 in relation to the BPS.
 This makes the Church liable for the proportion of the overall BPS deficit (assessed by reference to the cost of securing benefits by the purchase of annuities) applicable to its previous Ministers who were members of the BPS.

-It is not possible to quantify this debt without an actuarial calculation.
-In order to avoid the cost of such a calculation and because the church may not be able to continue its charitable activities following payment of the employer debt which arises upon a cessation event, the Pension Scheme Trustee (after consulting the Pensions Regulator) is not currently pursuing the employer debt, but is instead permitting the church to pay the ongoing deficiency contributions outlined above.
-However, the Pension Scheme Trustee has the right to quantify and seek payment of the debt at any time at its discretion.]
-[Note: this should be updated / removed to reflect your own particular circumstances.]
+[plus further detail, for example one of the following]: